 Conferences between the instructor and the student are arranged by mutual agreement.
 It is recommended that Directed Study courses be undertaken only by students of above-average qualification in the given department of study.
 Completion of the Directed Study course involves the following steps:

 1. The student must qualify by:

-&lt;sup>16 CEUs earned outside of the College are not eligible for review for CCCK.
-Students wanting academic credits for CEUs earned outside of the College must use an external credentialing agency, and provide documentation of the credit evaluation.
+must use an external credentialing agency, and provide documentation of the credit evaluation.
 Credits earned through CEUs will be applied to the transcript as CPL (Credits for Prior Learning).